CloudWebManage/cwm-worker-deployment-minio/README.md

 It disables the logger pod and runs without logging.

-Add the following to `.values.yaml`:
+Add the following the following to the default `.values.yaml` file (as described in using helm section above)

 ```yaml
 # under minio: